Last Updated: february 2026

 📏 Timber Movement Estimator

 * Approx. tangential movement = width × MCchange% × species factor.
-Real values depend on grain orientation.
+Real values depend on grain orientation and specific board characteristics.
+Use as a rough planning guide, not a precision prediction.
+Actual results will vary.

 Conclusion